Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

 Critical succes factors:
 - Appropriate risk charing
 - Strong private consortium (the partner must be strong so you know that they will be there, have competence, and have muscle to go through changes in economy)
+	- but here problem as startips left outside unlike usa 5% must go to startups sthlm stad spoke this
 - political and public support
 - transparent procurement